SchulteDev/SchulteDev/_data/career.md

 - **Technical Debt Reduction:** Successfully migrated domains incrementally from legacy monolith to modern SCS architecture

+**Team Performance & 360° Feedback:**

+Based on 360-degree feedback surveys (December 2021, June 2022):
+- **Technical Competence:** Consistently rated 5/5 (highest score) by team members and stakeholders
+- **Collaboration:** Rated 5/5 for being pleasant to work with across all feedback
+- **Communication:** Rated 3/5 (optimal balance) for communication frequency and clarity
+- **Progress & Leadership:** Rated 3-4/5 for driving topics forward at appropriate pace
+- **Key Feedback Themes:**
+  - "Brings comprehensive and practical knowledge in software development"
+  - "Stands up for the right things and doesn't shy away from conflicts/discussions"
+  - "Brings new impulses to the team (Planning 2, mob sessions, calm approach)"
+  - "Makes work enjoyable and professional"
+  - "Glad to have won you for the project - brings exactly what we need"

 **Technologies & Frameworks:**

 - **Cloud Platform:** Azure (Static Web App, Functions, Event Hubs, Application Insights, AD B2C)